Swimming Pool Rules and Regulations

 8. Cell phones, cameras or other electronic devices may not be used or visible in the locker rooms.
 This especially applies to cell phones.
 Step into public area to use your phone.
 NO EXCEPTIONS.

-9. Guests over ve years of age are not permitted to enter the opposite gender restroom/locker room.
+9. Guests over five years of age (6 & up) are not permitted to enter the opposite gender restroom/locker room.
 Please use the family changing rooms located at the front of the lobby.

 1. All patrons within the pool area must be attired in swimming apparel.
 No street clothes are allowed in the pool.
 Clothing such as cut-offs, gym shorts and underwear is not permitted as swimwear.
 Swimwear should not have been worn for exercising immediately prior to pool use as soiled clothing can create an unhealthy swimming environment.
 All clothing must be colorfast and lightweight material suitable for swimwear, such as Lycra, Spandex or nylon.